Importance of architectural proposals

 This section explains how you will do your work and why you chose that way of doing it.
 The technical proposal needs to be rather detailed.

-Management plan deals with the management process, points of contact, responsibilities, and possible dependencies.
+The plan deals with the management process, contact points, responsibilities, and possible dependencies.

-When you are writing your proposal, make sure to always keep your clients and their needs in mind.
+When you are writing your proposal, always keep your clients and their needs in mind.
 Address all the challenges and pain points they’ve mentioned in the RFP.

-As you are writing, remember to repeat your main selling points over and over again.
+As you are writing, remember to repeat your main selling points repeatedly.

-Reiterate throughout the text that what you are planning to do will solve the client’s problems.
+Reiterate throughout the text that what you plan to do will solve the client’s problems.
 Sell the benefits of working with you to them.

 Do not make the proposal about you or your merits only.
-Even the Relevant Experience section needs to focus on how you solved problems of your past clients.
-Remember, this document is not about you, it’s about how the client’s needs will be met.
+Even the Relevant Experience section needs to focus on how you solved the problems of your past clients.
+Remember, this document is not about you; it’s about how the client’s needs will be met.

 How to style and design a proposal

-Proposal design is definitely an important part of the overall impression.
+Proposal design is an integral part of the overall impression.
 However, do not overthink it.
-Make sure you put the most effort into what is in the proposal, rather than how it looks.
+Make sure you put the most effort into what is in the proposal rather than how it looks.

 At the same time, most people are visual, and the same is true for your clients.
-Your proposal design should highlight important information and not distract the readers with unnecessary graphics or design elements.
+Therefore, your proposal design should highlight important information without distracting readers with unnecessary graphics or design elements.

-Make sure that your proposal is easy to read and looks good on paper.
-No matter what digital tools you are using to build your proposal, print it out and send it to the client to increase your chances.
+Make sure your proposal is easy to read and looks good on paper.
+No matter what digital tools you use to build your proposal, print it out and send it to the client to increase your chances.

-Keep one thing in mind as a guideline – you never know where your proposal will end up, so make sure it looks good and leaves a great, professional impression of you.
+Keep one thing in mind as a guideline – you never know where your proposal will end up, so make sure it looks good and leaves an excellent, professional impression of you.

 How much time to invest in a proposal

 Always estimate what your chances of winning the project are.
-If the chances are objectively low – you might as well want to skip investing time into the proposal completely.
+If the chances are objectively low – you might as well want to skip investing time into the proposal altogether.

 Architectural proposal templates

-There are decent proposal templates online, some of them will work for you, some will not.
-What you need to keep in mind – the proposal needs to be readable and showcase client’s benefits.
+There are decent architectural proposal templates online; some will work for you, and some will not.
+What you need to keep in mind – the proposal needs to be readable and showcase the client’s benefits.

-Take a look at some of the proposal templates online:
+Take a look at some of the architectural proposal templates online:

 Most of the proposal-related skills come with experience.
-Once you figure out your workflow with your architectural project management software, you will be able to automatically generate parts of proposals.
+Once you figure out your workflow with your architectural project management software, you can automatically generate parts of proposals.